pgpainless/pgpainless/README.md

 It does so by introducing an intuitive Builder structure, which allows easy setup of encryption/decryption operations, as well as straight forward key generation.

-PGPainless is based around the Bouncycastle java library and can be used on Android down to API level 10.
+PGPainless is based around the Bouncy Castle java library and can be used on Android down to API level 10.
-It can be configured to either use the Java Cryptographic Engine (JCE), or Bouncycastles lightweight reimplementation.
+It can be configured to either use the Java Cryptographic Engine (JCE), or Bouncy Castles lightweight reimplementation.

-While signature verification in Bouncycastle is limited to signature correctness, PGPainless goes much further.
+While signature verification in Bouncy Castle is limited to signature correctness, PGPainless goes much further.
 It also checks if signing subkeys are properly bound to their primary key, if keys are expired or revoked, as well as if keys are allowed to create signatures in the first place.